Black Friday Cyber Monday Sale! 40% off!

 3. Separation anxiety

-Lots of pet owners brought home new puppies during the COVID-19 pandemic.
-These “pandemic puppies” grew up with their owners at home with them all day, every day.
-Since the world opened back up, our pets were left at home again for long periods of time.
+Many folks brought home new puppies during the COVID-19 pandemic.
+These pandemic puppies grew up with their owners at home with them all day, every day.
+Since the world opened back up, our pets have been left at home again for long periods.

-Separation anxiety often shows up in dogs who have gotten comfortable with having their humans around 24/7.
-Dogs suffering from separation anxiety can start feeling anxious when you leave them alone for long periods of time.
+Isolation anxiety often shows up in dogs who have gotten comfortable with having their humans around 24/7.
+Dogs suffering from this form of anxiety can start feeling anxious when you leave them alone for long periods of time.

-4 anxious behaviors pet parents should look for
+4 anxious behaviors pet parents should look out for

 If your dog has anxiety, they might refuse food or treats.
 This can be for a variety of reasons, but similar to humans, when anxiety takes over it can cause stomach upset and nausea.